arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                         type: boolean
         '400':
           description: |
-            Returned if the definition could not be added.
+            Returned if the definition can not be added.
-            This could be because it is ill-formed, or if the definition is used in another graph with a different signature.
+            This can be because it is ill-formed, or if the definition is used in another graph with a different signature.
           content:
             application/json: